gunturajip/ngitung/src/content/blog/terminal-development.md

 ### Multiple Themes

 Users can change multiple themes.
-At the time of writing this post, there are 5 themes; and more themes will probably be added in the future.
+At the time of writing this study, there are 5 themes; and more themes will probably be added in the future.
 The selected theme is saved in local storage so that the theme won’t change on page refresh.

 ![Setting different theme](https://i.ibb.co/fSTCnWB/terminal-portfolio-multiple-themes.gif)